 Conscience Conversations are online learning forums that spotlight the work of one or more of the Coalition’s exemplary members.
-The bi-monthly sessions offer an opportunity for members of the Coalition to learn more about each other’s work and engage in cross-border, peer-to-peer exchange.
+The sessions offer an opportunity for members of the Coalition to learn more about each other’s work and engage in cross-border, peer-to-peer exchange.
 During each interactive session, featured speakers share information on public programs at their Sites of Conscience that encourage civic engagement and action.

 Below are recordings from our most recent conversations.